Explore Japan's Cultural Heritage

 Kyoto

-Activities: Visit the Fushimi Inari Shrine with its iconic torii gates, explore the historic Gion district, and tour the beautiful Kinkaku-ji (Golden Pavilion).
+Activities: Visit Fushimi Inari Shrine with iconic torii gates, explore historic Gion district, and tour Kinkaku-ji Golden Pavilion.

 Accommodation: Traditional ryokans, guesthouses.